 The glass artist’s latest light designs are inspired by scientific apparatus, but she still prefers the imprecision of the handmade aesthetic

-The singer has her heart set on the Arts and Crafts architect’s 1927 covent in Los Feliz and is willing to take on the resident nuns and a hospitality tycoon to get hold of it, says Edwin Heathcote
+The singer is set on the Arts and Crafts architect’s 1927 covent in Los Feliz and has taken on the nuns to get it.
+Now the plot thickens as one of the nuns died in court last week.

 The City Lost and Found, an exhibition in Chicago, presents the photography and films that emerged during a period of intense social and physical change in the United States